dhbrookes/dhbrookes.github.io/README.md

 I am a Ph.D. student in the Biophysics Graduate Group at the University of California, Berkeley and a member of the Berkeley Artifical Intelligence Research Lab (BAIR).
 I am advised by EECS Professor Jennifer Listgarten.
 My work focuses on developing probabilistic modeling strategies for designing biological sequences.

-This summer, I am working as an AI Resident at X, the Moonshot Factory.
+This summer, I am working as an AI Resident at Google X.

 You can reach me at **david.brookes@berkeley.edu**